UPDATE 2: The $300 travel credit applies to purchases at grocery stores and gas stations through June 30, 2021.

 UPDATE: Chase recently changed it’s annual fee refund policy for product changes from 60 days for a full refund to about 40 days.
 The premise of this post still works, just mind the timing if you choose to downgrade/product change.

-One year ago, Chase introduced the Sapphire Reserve to it’s stable of credit cards.
-It carries a hefty $450 annual fee, but it also offers a myriad of travel benefits that offset that fee.
+In late 2016, Chase introduced the Sapphire Reserve to it’s stable of credit cards.
+It carries a hefty $550 annual fee ($450 for renewals), but it also offers a myriad of travel benefits that offset that fee.
 These include an annual $300 travel credit, complimentary Priority Pass airport lounge access, and Global Entry/TSA Pre✓ credit.

 If you applied for the Sapphire Reserve when it first came out, you are facing a decision as the $450 annual fee charges to your account.
 Many of you will keep the card citing it’s premium features.
 Some of you will make the mistake of canceling.
 Others plan to downgrade (the official term is product change) to a no-annual-fee Chase card like Freedom or Freedom Unlimited.

 If you intend to cancel your Sapphire Reserve entirely, I suggest you reconsider.
 The strategy I lay out below won’t work if you cancel.
 Downgrading to a free card is a better option for a number of reasons.
 And you can always cancel the free card later if you insist.

 If you’re thinking of downgrading now, to avoid paying the annual fee, DON’T. Not yet, anyway.
 I’ll explain why, but first some background.

 Chase Annual Fee Refund Policy